 The prime minister & the press: A study in intimacy

-This paper is based on the speech given by Michelle Grattan at the opening of the major exhibition of the John Curtin Prime Ministerial Library, John Curtin: A man of peace, a time of war on April 20, 1998.
+This paper is based on the speech given by Michelle Grattan at the opening of the major exhibition of the John Curtin Prime Ministerial Library, John Curtin: A man of peace, a time of war, 20 April 1998.

 COPYRIGHT: John Curtin Prime Ministerial Library, 1998.
 JCPML00331/1